Skip to content

 Molecular Microbiology MSc

-You'll study the key concepts associated with molecular microbiology and use these when considering their role in health, disease and in the natural environment.
+You'll study the key concepts associated with molecular microbiology and use these when considering their role in health and disease.

-This course benefits from the excellent facilities and equipment available in the School of Science and Technology.
+Best of all, you'll benefit from truly excellent facilities and equipment available in the School of Science and Technology.

 This Molecular Microbiology Masters is made up of six core modules and a research project.
 If you are part-time or a sandwich student, you will continue to study the second year from the modules listed below.